tonyrog/varp/doc/api.md

 new clause index.
 All varables indices must already have been created by calling add_variable.
 The clause create is installed in one of four clause sets: 'delta', 'gamma', 'alpha', 'beta'.
-The 'delta' clause-set is use to store the "problem" formula clauses while 'gamma' is used for storing learnt clauses.
+The 'delta' clauseset is use to store the "problem" formula clauses while 'gamma' is used for storing learnt clauses.
-However the conflict clauses created by varpy.conflict are create in 'alpha' and may then, by user, moved into 'gamma'.
+However the conflict clause(s) created by varpy.conflict are created in 'alpha' and may then, by user, moved into 'gamma'.